JanHerca/urantiapedia-backup/help/content.md

 ## Books

-Inside books not only *The Urantia Book* is included in all its translations but also the Bible and any public-domain book that is assumed to be a source used by revelators or with content that can explain topics of *The Urantia Book*.
+This includes not only *The Urantia Book* in all its translations but also the Bible and any public-domain book that is assumed to be a source used by revelators or with content that can explain topics of *The Urantia Book*.
 Also can be included books that are derivative works from *The Urantia Book* whose authors want to offer with an open license.
 All this could comprise a kind of *urantian library*, something like Wikisource but everything related with Urantia Book.

 ### The Urantia Book